Multiple-Relaxation-Time Lattice Boltzmann scheme for Fractional Advection-Diffusion Equation: LBM-FADE validations

 we easily check that

 solves Eq. (\ref{eq:FADE_moreGeneral}) in $\Omega=\Pi_{\mu=1}^{d}]0,\,L_{\mu}[$.
 Of course, we use initial data and boundary conditions dictated by Eq. (\ref{exsolFADE_3D}).

 The LBM scheme described by Algorithm \ref{alg:Steps-for-LBM-FADE3D} with the MRT collision operator retrieves these solutions of the two-dimensional Eq. (\ref{eq:FADE_moreGeneral}), according to Fig. \ref{fig:Bench_MRT-AnalySol} where the stability parameters are $\alpha_{1}=1.5$, $\alpha_{2}=1.7$, with $a_{1}=0.4$ and $a_{2}=0.7$.
 In this case, time-dependent boundary condition and source term need being updated at each time step, and the time- and space-steps are $\Delta t=5\times10^{-5}$ and $\Delta x=0.01$.
-The good agreement observed on Fig. \ref{fig:Bench_MRT-AnalySol} between exact solution (solid and dash lines) and LBM simulation (symbols) was achieved in two directions $x_{1}$ and $x_{2}$ for three different times: $t_{1}=0.05$, $t_{2}=0.5$ and $t_{3}=1$.
+Fig. \ref{fig:Bench_MRT-AnalySol} displays $C(x_{1},\,x_{2}^{s},\,t)$ and $C(x_{1}^{s},\,x_{2},\,t)$ profiles that demonstrate the good agreement between exact solution (solid and dash lines) and LBM simulation (symbols) at $t_{1}=0.05$, $t_{2}=0.5$ and $t_{3}=1$.